VERSO-UVM/ORCA/future_of_orca.md

 **The work has public value.** When VERSO builds tools for Vermont agencies as open source, those tools become public goods.
 They don't disappear behind a vendor's paywall if funding changes.
 Other states can adopt them.
 This matters for how we justify the program — every dollar invested produces infrastructure that belongs to the public — and it matters for how you can describe the work you did.

 ---

-## The Anthropic partnership

-We are pursuing a partnership with Anthropic to support this direction.
-The goal is to give every ORCA student access to Claude's professional-grade tools — including Claude Code — and to establish ORCA as a model for how AI tools should be integrated into public-interest technical work at universities.
-At this time you already have access to Copilot as a student at UVM.
-We want you to be experienced with multiple models.

-This is not about getting a discount on API credits.
-The case we're making is that ORCA, done right, is one of the best demonstrations of what responsible AI-augmented technical work looks like in a civic context: real problems, real users, open-source outputs, students who understand the limits of the tools they're using.
-We think that's worth Anthropic's attention.

-More details on this as it develops.

----